Missing Alabama inmate, corrections officer in custody in Indiana after chase - East Idaho News

 Published at | Updated at

-The pair were taken into custody after a chase in Evansville, Indiana, and their vehicle crashed, officials said.
+The pair were taken into custody after their vehicle crashed in Evansville, ending a week and a half on the run, officials said.

-The US Marshals told CNN that Vicky White’s injury was a self-inflicted gunshot wound.
+US Marshals told CNN that Vicky White’s injury was a self-inflicted gunshot wound.
+Her wounds are “very serious,” said Sheriff Dave Wedding of Vanderburgh County, home to Evansville.

-No law enforcement officers fired any shots, according to Lauderdale, Alabama, County Sheriff Rick Singleton.
+No law enforcement officers fired any shots, according to Sheriff Rick Singleton of Lauderdale County, Alabama, where the pair fled on April 29.

 A tip from the public led to the capture and arrest, he said.
 The tip came Sunday night, Singleton said.

-The pair was located at a hotel and then a vehicle pursuit ensued, he said.
+The pair was located at a hotel and then a vehicle chase followed, he said.

+Wedding said the duo were believed to have been in Evansville since May 3.
+“It’s hard to believe they’ve been here that many days, but we’re lucky that we stumbled upon them today,” he said.

-The sheriff said the Whites, who are not related, will be brought back to Alabama for arraignment.
+Singleton said the Whites, who are not related but believed to be in a romantic relationship, will be brought back to Alabama.
+Casey White faces murder charges.

+“He will be in a cell by himself,” Singleton said.
+“He will stay in handcuffs and shackles while he’s in that cell and if he wants to sue me for violating his civil rights, so be it.
+He’s not getting out of this jail again.
+I’ll assure you that.”

+Singleton said, “I’ve always expected this outcome.
+I knew we would catch them.
+It was just a matter of time.”

-US Marshals have released photos of who they believe is Alabama fugitive Casey White caught on surveillance camera at an Evansville, Indiana, car wash.
+Earlier Monday, US Marshals released photos of who they believe was Casey White caught on a surveillance camera at an Evansville car wash.

-This is the first time since White escaped a detention center in Lauderdale County, Alabama, with corrections officer Vicky White that he reportedly has been spotted.
+It was the first time since he escaped a Lauderdale County detention center with Vicky White that he was reported seen.

 Vicky White was not seen in the photos.

-The owner provided the images from a security camera, the US Marshals service said in a release.
+The owner provided the images from a security camera, US Marshals said in a release.

-Marshals are now in Indiana “following up on a tip after a vehicle believed to have been used by the two fugitives from Alabama was found abandoned in the area,” the agency said.
+Marshals went to Indiana following up on the tip, the agency said.

-Casey White, who is facing murder charges, is considered to be dangerous and armed, the US Marshals Service said last week.
-A reward of up to $15,000 is being offered for information leading to his capture, and $10,000 for information leading to Vicky White’s capture.
+Casey White is facing previous murder charges.
+A reward of up to $15,000 was offered for information leading to his capture, and $10,000 for information leading to Vicky White’s capture.

 New charges against Vicky White

-In Alabama, new charges were filed against Vicky White in relation to Casey White’s escape, the Lauderdale County Sheriff’s Department said Monday.
+In Alabama, new charges were filed against Vicky White in relation to Casey White’s escape, the Lauderdale County Sheriff’s Department said.

 Vicky White, who was an assistant director of corrections for Lauderdale County, took Casey White from the county jail on April 29, saying she was taking him for a mental health evaluation, which authorities learned later had never been scheduled.
 She then said she was going to get medical care after dropping the inmate off because she wasn’t feeling well.

-Vicky White’s use of aliases may be complicating the search for the two, Lauderdale County Sheriff Rick Singleton said Monday.
+Vicky White’s use of aliases may have complicated the search, Singleton said Monday.

 Video footage shows the escape was well-prepared, sheriff says

-Surveillance video footage of Vicky White taken before the getaway shows the level of preparation that went into the escape, Singleton said.
+Surveillance video footage of Vicky White taken before the getaway showed the level of preparation that went into the escape, Singleton said.

 Investigators found footage of White shopping for men’s clothes at a department store and at an “adult store,” Singleton said, adding she “obviously had a change of clothes” for the inmate.